Gravity particles from Warped Extra Dimensions, predictions for LHC: Phenomenology at LHC

-On figure (\ref{figure:RSBR}) we show the kk-graviton branching fractions to SM particles, the left part of this figure shows the kk-graviton branching ratios on bulk scenario, assuming the elementary top scenario.
-The right part shows kk-graviton branching ratios on RS1 scenario.
+On the left part of figure \ref{figure:ct} we show the $G^*$ branching fractions to SM particles.
+The left part of this figure shows the $G^*$ branching ratios on the RS1 scenario and the right part shows the bulk scenario in two cases: the thick curves considers a fully elementary top quark~\cite{Tuomas} while thin dashed ones we ignore $G^*$ coupling with top quark.
+In the RS1 scenario the highest branching fraction is to di-jet final states.
+In the bulk case by other side (see the right part of figure \ref{figure:ct}) the highest branching fractions are to pairs of massive particles: weak bosons and top quarks.
+It is not surprisingly that $G^*$ branching ratios to pairs of massive bosons dominates once $d_g = 0$.